Tabasco: Independence and 19th century

 Political instability in the state and an outbreak of cholera forced Tabasco to rejoin the federation.
 In 1836, a group of Conservatives took control of the federal government, but Tabasco Liberals decided to rebel against this government until they were defeated.

 During the Mexican–American War, troops under Matthew C. Perry arrived in Tabasco in 1846.
 Other ships arrived soon after and took possession of the port of Frontera.
 On their first attempt to take Villahermosa upriver, they failed.
 The second attempt bombarded the city before successfully taking it.
 However, the Tabascans formed guerrilla groups and this along with the inhospitable climate forced the U.S. military to withdraw soon after.
-For the rest of the war, ships remained in the Frontera area to block commerce between Tabasco and central Mexico.